 Note that subtention is the amount of physical space covered up by the crosshairs on a target i.e. a scope subtending at .1 inch at 100 yards and a 7x magnification covers up .1 inch of the target on those settings.

-There are several other types of reticles available in the market, as mentioned above and a very complete guide here.
+There are several other types of reticles available in the market, as mentioned above.
 The most frequently used ones are tabulated below:

 Parallax adjustment lets you focus more precisely on distant targets at very high mag settings.
 It is essential when shooting at ranges larger than 100 to 150 meters, particularly when using high mag scopes such as 10x or greater, where even the slightest of sighting errors could result in considerable inaccuracy.
 Parallax adjustments are normally found on the scope’s objective, although some of the pricier models come with a side focus that is more practical and easier to handle.